JmfanBU/ReachNNStar/README.md

 ReachNN* is a reachability analysis approach based on Bernstein polynomials that can verify neural-network controlled systems (NNCSs) with a more general form of activation functions.
-We further explore how certain property, like Lipschitz constant, of the network influences the verification result and propose a new Verification-aware Knowledge Distillation method to distill a new neural network controller that is more verification-friendly and retain the knowledge from the orignal nerual network controller.
+We further explore how the specific property, like Lipschitz constant, of the network influences the verification result and propose a new Verification-aware Knowledge
+Distillation method to distill a new neural network controller that is more verification-friendly and retain the knowledge from the orignal neural network controller.

-ReachNN* is a GPU implementation of the original proposed ReachNN tool and integrate the function of Verification-aware Knwoledge Distillation.
+ReachNN* is a GPU implementation of the originally proposed ReachNN tool and integrate the function of Verification-aware Knowledge Distillation.
 We achieved at least 7X faster verification running time compared to the original ReachNN tool.